P110 - Paying Your Income Tax by Instalments

-If the only reminder we send you in 2013 is for the September and December due dates, see Did you only get an instalment reminder for September and December 2013?.
+If the only reminder we send you in 2014 is for the September and December due dates, see Did you only get an instalment reminder in August 2014?.

 If you have to pay by instalments, you have three instalment payment options: